William Michael Cosgrove

 William Michael Cosgrove (November 26, 1916 – December 11, 1992) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Belleville in Illinois from 1976 to 1981.
-He previously served as an auxiliary bishop of the Diocese of Cleveland in Ohio from September 3, 1968 to October 28, 1976.
+He previously served as an auxiliary bishop of the Diocese of Cleveland in Ohio from September 3, 1968, to October 28, 1976.

 Biography

 Early life

 Cosgrove was born on November 26, 1916, in Canton, Ohio.
-He attended Saint Ignatius High School in Cleveland and John Carroll University in University Heights, Ohio.
-Cosgrove was ordained to the priesthood for the Diocese of Cleveland by Archbishop Edward Francis Hoban on December 18, 1943.
+He attended Saint Ignatius High School in Cleveland, Ohio, and John Carroll University in University Heights, Ohio.
+Cosgrove was ordained to the priesthood for the Diocese of Cleveland by Bishop Edward Francis Hoban in Cleveland on December 18, 1943.

-Episcopy
+Auxiliary Bishop of Cleveland

-On June 12, 1968, Cosgrove was appointed as an auxiliary bishop of the Diocese of Cleveland and titular tishop of Trisipa by Pope Paul VI.
-He received his episcopal consecration on September 3, 1968, from Bishop Clarence Issenmann with bishops John Whealon and Harold Perry as co-consecrators.
+On June 12, 1968, Cosgrove was appointed as an auxiliary bishop of Cleveland and titular tishop of Trisipa by Pope Paul VI.
+He received his episcopal consecration in Cleveland on September 3, 1968, from Bishop Clarence Issenmann with bishops John Whealon and Harold Perry as co-consecrators.